 Coquihalla Highway is an extreme freeway located in southern British Columbia, Canada.
 It’s part of the Highway 5 and is around 200km long.
 It’s one of the worst roads in all of North America in winters.
 There were 32 fatal crashes between 2004 and 2013 (according to ICBC).
 In spring, summer or fall, it's a breeze, but in winter there are at least 400-500 accidents and plenty of fatalities.

 This asphalted road is the main highway link between Kelowna in the Okanagan Valley and Vancouver B.C.
 Make sure you get your vehicle and yourself well-prepared before driving this road.
 It is very steep at both ends and although it is a modern highway, most truckers avoid traveling on it due to the extra gasoline expense that the steep inclines create.
-The road climbs up the Coquihalla pass, a mountain pass at an elevation of 1,244 m (4,081 ft) above the sea level.
+The road climbs up the Coquihalla Pass, a mountain pass at an elevation of 1.244m (4,081ft) above the sea level.
 It can often be treacherous, with ice and snow accumulating even in the summer, so exercise caution as you make your way.
+Signs along the Coquihalla Highway frequently warn drivers to be aware of sudden changes in weather.

-Check weather forecasts before leaving home, and remember that it becomes cooler and often more prone to storms at higher elevations.
+The road can be closed anytime due to avalanches, snowfalls, flooding and debris.
 Winter surprises are a real fear, sudden snow storms, blowing snow and fog, often make winter driving hazardous and slow.
 Smart drivers have lots of gas, carry winter clothing, a candle (for warmth) and sleeping bag in the car ' just in case' (chances are that you will never need those extras).
 Proper preparation is essential to having a safe, enjoyable trip on this road.
-Due to the remoteness of the area, take special care to ensure that you’re ready for the trip
+Due to the remoteness of the area, take special care to ensure that you’re ready for the trip.
+Winter tires or chains are required on most routes in British Columbia from October 1 to April 30.